reprise5/ytdl/README.md

 ######youtube-dl and avconv
 Since this script uses youtube-dl and avconv programs developed by other people, you will need to download and install them before using this script.

-To download [avconv](https://libav.org/), you can get it from the default apt repositories, so a simple `sudo apt-get install libav-tools` is all you need.
+To download [avconv](https://libav.org/), you can get it from the default apt repositories: `sudo apt-get install libav-tools`
 To Download [youtube-dl](https://github.com/rg3/youtube-dl), you can download it with python-pip: `sudo pip install --upgrade youtube_dl`

 ###### ytdl.sh